Terms of Business

 8.1 We may communicate with you electronically from time to time, including sending you Commercial Electronic Messages (as defined in the SPAM Act 2003 (Cth)) and by agreeing to this Contract you consent to such communications.

-8.2 Electronically transmitted information cannot be guaranteed to be secure or virus or error free and consequently such information could be intercepted, corrupted, lost, destroyed, arrive late or incomplete or otherwise be adversely affected or unsafe to use.
-We will not be liable to you in respect of any error, omission or loss of confidentiality arising from or in connection with the electronic communication of information to you.
+8.2 Whilst either party may take steps to ensure reasonable security measures are in place, each party acknowledges that electronically transmitted information cannot be guaranteed to be secure or virus or error free and consequently such information could be intercepted, corrupted, lost, destroyed, arrive late or incomplete or otherwise be adversely affected or unsafe to use.
+Except where it is caused by a party’s gross negligence, wilful misconduct, or fraud that party will not be liable to the other in respect of any error, omission or loss of confidentiality arising from or in connection with the electronic communication of information to the other.
 If you do not accept these risks, you should notify us in writing that you do not want us to communicate electronically with you.

 9. LIMITATION OF LIABILITY

-9.1 Subject to clauses 9.2 and 9.4, our liability for loss or damage arising out of or in connection with the Services, whether arising from breach of contract, tort (including, without limitation, negligence), breach of statutory duty or otherwise, is limited to an amount equal to ten times the fees payable by you for the Services (“Liability Cap”).
+9.1 Subject to clauses 9.2 and 9.4, neither party (including our Principals,/Partners, directors, and employees) shall be liable for loss or damage arising out of or in connection with the Services, whether arising from breach of contract, tort (including, without limitation, negligence), breach of statutory duty or otherwise, is limited to an amount equal to ten times the fees payable by you for the Services (“Liability Cap”).

 9.2 However, the Liability Cap does not apply to the extent prohibited by the Corporations Act 2001 (Cth) ("Corporations Act") or any other law.

-9.5 To the extent permitted by law, we exclude all liability to you for loss of profits, loss of revenue, loss of opportunity, business interruption, loss of data, failure to realise anticipated savings or benefits, and for any other indirect or consequential loss or damage (whether or not we knew or had been advised of the possibility of such loss or damage) including, without limitation, costs and expenses, arising in any way out of or in connection with the Services.
+9.5 To the extent permitted by law, neither party shall be liable to the other for loss of profits, loss of revenue, loss of opportunity, business interruption, loss of data, failure to realise anticipated savings or benefits, and for any other indirect or consequential loss or damage (whether or not we knew or had been advised of the possibility of such loss or damage) including, without limitation, costs and expenses, arising in any way out of or in connection with the Services.
 This clause does not apply to any audit engagement undertaken in accordance with the Corporations Act.

-9.6 If you make any claim against us for loss arising out of or in connection with the Services or this Contract, liability for your loss and any amount you may recover will be apportioned having regard to the respective responsibility for the loss.
+9.6 If either party makes any claim against the other for loss arising out of or in connection with the Services or this Contract, liability for the loss and any amount recoverable will be apportioned having regard to the respective responsibility for the loss.

 9.8 Subject to clause 9.9, we have not made any, and to the extent permitted by law we exclude, all warranties, conditions or guarantees of any nature in respect of the Services or the satisfactory conclusion of the Services or with respect to the economic, financial or other results which you may experience as a result of the Services.